cultuurnet/apidocs/projects/uitdatabank/docs/search-api/facets.md

 # Facets

-It is possible to get facet counts for specific fields using the `facets` URL parameter.
+It is possible to get facet counts for specific filters using the `facets` URL parameter.

 Supported values are:
 -   `regions`